loretoparisi/netflix_challenge/data/good_predictions/README.txt

 SGD_QUAL_-5.262: This was generated on May 16.
 It was run with 20 factors and 90 iterations.
 The following parameters were used:
     * sgd_lambda = 0.001

+SGD_QUAL_-0.103: This was generated on May 18.
+It was run with 100 factors and 90 iterations.
+The following parameters were used:
+    * sgd_lambda = 0.001

 KNN_ON_TIMESVDPP_QUAL_7.284: This was generated on May 14 at 1:02 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 400 was carried out on the residuals